carcaschoi/tinfoil-json/README.md

 Q: I can't open tinfoil... :(

 A: Make sure that you install [the latest sigpatches](https://github.com/ITotalJustice/patches/releases/latest) in your switch

+Q: network error 7 occur?

+A: Maybe it is a poor network connection.
+If you are using lan cable, you can try to reinsert it.

 ## Credits (Click them to their discord channel)
 * [stealth shop](https://discord.gg/EZMAupDvWE)